hzFishy/UnrealNotes/content/Other/Learn/Unreal Engine learning speedrun.md

 > More details [here](https://dev.epicgames.com/documentation/en-us/unreal-engine/blueprint-debugging-example-in-unreal-engine)

 > [!warning]
-> - Breakpoints placed on events won't be triggered.
+> - Breakpoints placed on event nodes won't be triggered.
 > - You can only place breakpoints on impure nodes.

 > [!Info] More